 The biggest share of all ad fraud is caused by non-human traffic.
 These are robots that generate fake page views and clicks.
 In some cases, they even generate fake communication such as a credit card application or request to test drive a car.
 While non-human traffic counts for the vast majority of all illegitimate traffic, there is also fraudulent human traffic, caused deliberately by illegal companies.
 Ad stuffing, domain spoofing, site bundling and ad injection are some of the keywords you may have come across in this context.
 But for the sake of not going beyond the scope of this blog post, let’s focus on human fraud for now.

 Knowing Your Enemy Is the Key to Victory

 Crucial to mitigating ad fraud is experiencing how it works firsthand.
 Today’s programmatic advertising technology is mature enough to help analyze ad traffic and detect the fraudulent activity within it.
 This in itself doesn’t automatically ensure that it won’t happen again, but it’s an important first step: Knowing your enemy is the key to victory.
 In fact, there are many things you can do to counteract human and non-human fraud, and we strongly recommend pursuing the following steps:

-Use ad verification solutions – Service providers like Batch Media, Integral Ad Science and Meetrics provide real-time metrics across all your delivery channels and help you keep track of suspicious traffic as well as viewability and brand safety.
+Use ad verification solutions – Service providers like Integral Ad Science and Meetrics provide real-time metrics across all your delivery channels and help you keep track of suspicious traffic as well as viewability and brand safety.